- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Unlike many other countries, universities in France are specialised rather than general.
 This means that students choose to attend universities based on their subject choice.
 For example, the École Polytechnique is an engineering school, while HEC Paris is a business school.
 The University of Paris is a world-leading tertiary education institution specialising in the humanities.

-Public institutions like the Polytechnique have set fees and receive subsidies from the government, so costs are kept low.
+Public institutions such as the Polytechnique have set fees and receive subsidies from the government, so costs are kept relatively low.
 For private universities in Paris, such as HEC Paris, costs can be significantly higher.

 ► To read more about the French education system, see Education and Schools in France